SCHOOL RESOURCE OFFICER

-The Citizens Police Academy hosted its 7th session of this 10-week academy this past fall.
+The Citizens Police Academy hosted its 10th session of this 10-week academy in the fall of 2022.
 The citizens meet one night per week for 10 weeks to learn more about policing in Fairview Heights.
 Activities include crime scene processing, police and county jail tours, drug enforcement, canine demonstrations, shooting at the police range and simulator, conduct mock vehicle stops and much more!
 The academy is co-coordinated by Officers Jon Friederich and Ryan Weisenborn, as well as Executive Assistant Amber Hopkins.
 This academy is a requirement to start volunteering with the Fairview Heights Police Department.

 This free program is very popular and fills up quickly, as space is limited.
 Preference goes to Fairview Heights residents, but all are welcome to apply!

 The Senior Citizens’ Academy is celebrated its 29th year in 2022.
 In 2023, the Senior Academy will begin in September and run for 6 weeks on Thursday afternoons from 1-3:30 p.m.
-Participants will be provided instruction on crime and safety information pertinent to their needs and interests.
+Participants will be provided instruction on crime and safety pertinent to their needs and interests.
 This is a very popular program for our seniors!
-The program is led by Officer Alicia Compton, who is one of the department’s Stop the Bleed and Rape Aggression Defense (RAD) instructors .
+The program is led by Detective Alicia Hawthorne, who is one of the department’s Stop the Bleed and Rape Aggression Defense (RAD) instructors .

 The Fairview Heights Police Youth Academy is an innovative program that was first introduced in Fairview Heights in 1974.
 It has run every year since.
 The program is a two week academy held during the summer for young adults, 12 to 15 years of age.
 It exposes youth to facets of law enforcement , team building, leadership and community service.
-The academy costs $75 per student, and only 30 are accepted.
-Fairview Heights residents are given priority over all other applicants.
-The program is coordinated by Officer Bob Belba, Officer Carleton Rivers, and Executive Assistant Amber Hopkins.
+The academy costs $75 per student, and only 16 are accepted.
+Fairview Heights residents and past participants will be given priority over all other applicants.
+The program is coordinated by SRO Jeff Hinson, SRO Carleton Rivers, and Administrative Assistant to the Police Chief, Amber Hopkins.

 Attending and completing Parts One and Two of the selected seminar is required to maintain your residential license.